 Emmanuel Obiri Addo characterizes energy, integrity, result oriented, and ground-breaking service in each detail of strategic management, change management, stakeholder management and leadership acquaintances.
 As a television personality, author and public speaker who has appeared on over 80 media platforms and still counting, Emmanuel has risen to countrywide reputation as a Political Analyst by conveying high energy messages that provide youths, business leaders, and professionals with the analysis on issues related to politics in Africa as a whole.

-Fashioned from the ancestry of Mr. Augustine Addo, a top insurance professional/executive; Emmanuel owns a core background in Sociology and Psychology from the University of Ghana and has branded his family legacy with over ten years premium experience in strategic planning and in the research industry.
+Fashioned from the ancestry of Mr. Augustine Addo (Chartered Insurer/Chartered Insurance Risk Manager), a top insurance professional/executive; Emmanuel owns a core background in Sociology and Psychology from the University of Ghana and has branded his family legacy with over ten years premium experience in strategic planning and in the research industry.

-With an MBA from Anglia Ruskin University Cambridge, he has dependably shown the zeal to satisfy clients not only as a business professional but as a valuable negotiator in areas of supply chain management, logistics, project development and implementation.
+With an MBA from Anglia Ruskin University, Cambridge and a PhD in Business, he has dependably shown the zeal to satisfy clients not only as a business professional but as a valuable negotiator in areas of supply chain management, logistics, project development and implementation.

-Emmanuel holds a Postgraduate Diploma in Strategic Management & Leadership from the London College of Advanced Management.
+Emmanuel holds a Postgraduate Diploma in Strategic Management & Leadership.

 His research interests and active collaboration in the areas of Business management and entrepreneurship isn’t one born out of unintended thoughts.
 Emma has embarked on an extensive research journey; such as research on Women entrepreneurship in developing countries, the sustainability of international marketing strategies and Exploring Corporate Entrepreneurship Strategy as his latest doctoral thesis.